mhngu23/ai-architectures-from-scratch/README.md

 # ai-architectures-from-scratch

-A personal collection of core deep learning architectures reimplemented from scratch for study and mastery.
+A personal collection of core deep learning architectures reimplemented from scratch for revision.
 Includes Transformers, CNNs, RNNs, Autoencoders, GANs, and Diffusion models.

 ---